romeOz/rock-template/docs/rock.md

 Extension
 -----------------

-You can extend your templating engine.
+You can extend template engine.

 ###Example